 Originally published on Thu December 26, 2013 2:51 pm

 Part 1 of the TED Radio Hour episode Success.

 Tony Robbins makes it his business to know why we do the things we do.
 Robbins has shared his views with millions through his seminars and his best-selling books.
 In this talk, he discusses the "invisible forces" that motivate everyone's actions — and high-fives Al Gore in the front row.

 Motivational speaker Tony Robbins advises all type of people — from CEOs to heads of state to Olympic athletes.
 His Anthony Robbins Foundation works with the homeless, elderly and inner-city youth, and feeds more than 2 million people annually through its International Basket Brigade.

 It's the TED Radio Hour from NPR.
 I'm Guy Raz.
 So think of your most efficient day, maybe a day when everything just fell into place.
 You took a run, you answered e-mails, meditated, wrote a chapter of your book - whatever it was, it was a successful day, right?
 Not exactly, especially compared to this dude's.

-TONY ROBBINS: I run, jump, walk, seize into the audience 26.5 miles on average, on that day alone.
+TONY ROBBINS: I run, jump, walk, seize into the audience 26 and a half miles on average, on that day alone.
 So I do ultra-marathons in a weekend, physically.
 Everybody has days where they come to the end of the day.
-I come to the end of the day bone tired and victorious.
+I come to the end of the day bone-tired and victorious.